-As a by-product of lumber production, our sawmills produce wood chips and other residuals.
-Essentially all of our wood chips produced in B.C. are sold under short-term and long-term contracts to pulp producers.
+Our sawmills produce wood chips and other residuals as by-products of lumber production.
+Essentially all of our wood chips produced in B.C. are sold under short and long term contracts to pulp producers.
 In general, wood chips produced on the B.C.
 Coast are sold at prices related to current Northern Bleached Softwood Kraft ("NBSK") pulp prices, while the wood chips produced in the B.C.
 Interior are sold at current market prices for chips.
-Chips from our U.S. Northwest and U.S. South operations are sold to pulp and paper producers or fibre board manufacturers under short-term arrangements, with the exception of the Baxley, Georgetown, Meldrim, Gilchrist and Longview sawmills which each have a long-term contract with a pulp and paper producer.
+Chips from our U.S. Northwest and U.S. South operations are sold to pulp and paper producers or fibre board manufacturers under short term arrangements, with the exception of the Baxley, Georgetown, Meldrim, Gilchrist and Longview sawmills which each have a long term contract with a pulp and paper producer.